Acid sulfate soil: 'Self-Neutralising' Acid Sulfate Soils

-The term 'self-neutralising' acid sulfate soils has been used (primarily by environmental consultants) to refer to sulfidic material which does not become acidic (i.e., pH < 4) after exposure to prevailing oxidising conditions due to the presence of alkaline materials (e.g., marine carbonates) that neutralise acidity generated by the oxidation of sulfidic material.
-The use of this term is discouraged as it can give the impression that the soil does not pose a threat to environmental and community health.
+The term 'self-neutralising' acid sulfate soils has been used to refer to sulfidic material which does not become acidic upon oxidation due to the presence of alkaline materials (e.g., marine carbonates) - which neutralise acidity generated by the oxidation of sulfidic material.

+The use of this term is discouraged as it can give the impression that the soil is not hazardous.
 Although the aerobic weathering of hyposulfidic material does not produce excess acidity, it typically generates a saline solution containing environmentally hazardous concentrations of metals and metalloids.Therefore, 'hyposulfidic material' should be used instead of 'self-neutralising acid sulfate soil'.

 Australian Guidance and Other Resources

 Overview

 An array of technical manuals, maps, databases, and other forms of guidance for identifying, sampling, and/or managing acid sulfate soils have been published by Federal and State/Territory governments over the years.
 National Acid sulfate soils guidance: a synthesis provides a summary of available guidance.
 It is recommended that those not familiar with available guidance first consult this document.
 An overview is also available on the Commonwealth Water Quality Australia website.
 Key, publicly available resources are described below.